kjmath/portfolio/_projects/modeling-emission.md

 opti.subject_to(np.sum(n_j) - n_tot == 0)
 ```

-There are as many enforced constraints as variables: the minimization of Gibb's free energy provides one constraint per product species ($$j$$ constraints); the conservation of mass for each element provides one constraint per element ($$i$$ constraints); the conservation of total enthalpy in the reacting system provides one constraint; and the summation of moles provides one constraint.
+There are as many enforced constraints as variables: the minimization of Gibbs free energy provides one constraint per product species ($$N_{prod}$$ constraints); the conservation of mass for each element provides one constraint per element ($$N_{elements}$$ constraints); the conservation of total enthalpy in the reacting system provides one constraint; and the summation of moles provides one constraint.
 Because there are equal numbers of variables and constraints, an objective is not required for this sub-model, since the solution space is already only a single point.
 This chamber thermodynamic equilibrium sub-model can be attached to other sub-models, and other constraints can be applied to the entire optimization problem.

 ## Integrated Design of Small, Low-Thrust Solid Rocket Motors Including Plume Radiant Emission

 Consider an example of integrated design of a solid rocket powered aircraft using the complete model for radiant emission (all six sub-models).
-For the example, we choose the proposed design for a small, fast aircraft described at the top of this article.
+For the example, we choose the proposed design for a small, fast aircraft described at the top of this post.
 The aircraft utilizes a small, end-burning solid rocket motor and a class of slow-burning propellants doped with the burn rate suppressant oxamide.
-This aircraft concept is illustrated in the figure below (same figure as at the top of this article).
+This aircraft concept is illustrated in the figure below (same figure as at the top of this post).

 ![vehicle-design]({{ site.baseurl }}/assets/images/modeling-emission/vehicle_design_with_plume.png)
 <figcaption>A proposed design for a class of small ( < 10 kg), fast (> 100 m s<sup>-1</sup>) aircraft.
 Design choices such as propellant composition and nozzle throat area influence the downstream plume flow field and exhaust plume radiant intensity.</figcaption>

 The propellant burn area is fixed by the fuselage diameter.
 The propellant composition is a free variable, but is constrained as a baseline propellant that can be diluted with some mass fraction of oxamide.
-The throat diameters is a free variable, and its value ultimately sets the chamber pressure.
+The throat diameter is a free variable, and its value ultimately sets the chamber pressure.
 The thrust is set to match vehicle drag or some other requirement.

 The following parameters are chosen: